Webpresso CLI

 Scaffold the supported starter.

-Create the canonical draft blueprint scaffold before refining and executing it.
+Create the canonical draft blueprint scaffold before refining and executing it via the agent-kit lifecycle (`wp blueprint`).

 Validate the supported workspace lanes under apps/, packages/, and webpresso/.